Write Parts of Speech Acrostic Poetry!

-1. Next time your child goes somewhere enjoyable--to the park, on a day trip to a museum, explain that to add to the fun, you're going to collect words for what you see, hear, and feel.
+- Next time your child goes somewhere enjoyable—to the park, or on a day trip to a museum, explain that to add to the fun, you're going to collect words for what you see, hear, and feel.
 On the trip there, you have a perfect chance to review what we call some different kinds of words in our written language: nouns, verbs, adjectives, adverbs.
-Second graders are studying all of them this year, and if you get a "we already know that!" go ahead and applaud--that's great news!
+Second graders are studying all of them this year, and if you get a "we already know that!" go ahead and applaud; that's great news!

-2. As you're traveling, it helps to review, even if your child feels pretty confident.
+- As you're traveling, it helps to review these fundamental parts of speech, even if your child feels pretty confident.
 Here’s a list, and a brief description to get you going:

-Adjectives – describing words.
-For example: green, round, shiny, tall, old, wooden
+- Adjectives: describing words.
+For example: green, round, shiny, tall, old, woodenbug

-4. Then, on the way home or later that day, make your "Parts of Speech Travel Guide" for today.
-Have your child write the chosen part of speech vertically, in all capital letters, down the left side of the paper, as shown, or use our downloadable template:
+Then, on the way home or later that day, make your "Parts of Speech Travel Guide" for today.
+Have your child write the chosen part of speech vertically, in all capital letters, down the left side of the paper, as shown.

-6. Have her reread her NOUN acrostic poem.
+Have her reread her NOUN (or verb, or adjective etc.) acrostic poem.
 Ask her to explain what all the words in the poem have in common.
 (They are all nouns, or they are all people, places, or things.)

 Repeat for other parts of speech.
 Then, compile all the parts of speech pages into a stapled booklet with your favorite trip photo on top.
 You'll have a creative, unique "travel guide" memory of today's experience—a book to keep or to send to a relative or as a thank you to a host.
 You have also given your child a natural, memorable lesson in basics of language that she'll be using for the rest of her life.
 Not bad for one day's excursion!